-- 1. Member states should, in accordance with the requirements of the European Convention on Human Rights (ETS No. 5) and the case-law of the European Court of Human Rights, ensure that the circumstances in which, and the conditions under which, the competent authorities are empowered to resort to the use of special investigation techniques are provided for by law with sufficient clarity. - 2.
-Member states should take appropriate legislative measures to allow, in accordance with paragraph 1, the use of special investigation techniques with a view to making them available to their competent authorities to the extent that this is necessary in a democratic society and for efficient criminal investigation and prosecution.
-Domestic legislation should afford adequate and effective guarantees against arbitrary and abusive practices, in particular with regards to the right to a fair trial, the right to respect for private and family life, freedom of expression and the right to an effective remedy, as enshrined respectively in Articles 6, 8, 10 and 13 of the Convention.
+- 5. Member states should, in accordance with the requirements of the European Convention on Human Rights (ETS No. 5) and the case-law of the European Court of Human Rights, ensure that the circumstances in which, and the conditions under which, the competent authorities are empowered to resort to the use of special investigation techniques are provided for by law with sufficient clarity. - 6.
+Member states should take appropriate legislative measures to allow, in accordance with paragraph 5, the use of special investigation techniques with a view to making them available to their competent authorities to the extent that this is necessary in a democratic society and for efficient criminal investigation and prosecution.
+Domestic legislation should afford adequate and effective guarantees against arbitrary and abusive practices, in particular with regards to the right to a fair trial, the right to respect for private and family life, including the right to protection of personal data, freedom of expression and communication, the right to an effective remedy, and protection of the right of property as enshrined respectively in Articles 6, 8, 10 and 13 of the Convention and Article 1 of Protocol 1 to the Convention.

-3. Member states should take appropriate legislative measures to ensure adequate periodical review of the implementation of special investigation techniques by judicial authorities or other independent supervisory oversights through prior authorisation, supervision during the investigation or ex post facto review.

-3bis.
-Member states should ensure that an individual or legal person who claims to be the victim of a breach of his rights occasioned by the proven misuse of special investigation techniques shall have the right to an effective remedy before a national authority.
+- 7. Member states should take appropriate legislative measures to ensure adequate periodical review of the implementation of special investigation techniques by judicial authorities through prior authorisation, supervision during the investigation or ex post facto review. - 8.
+Member states should ensure that an individual or legal person who claims to be the victim of a breach of his rights occasioned by the misuse of special investigation techniques shall have the right of access to an effective remedy before a national authority.